Kat632/P3-Sims4-RealEstate-Quiz/README.md

 ##### Built in Python Libraries

 Several of the built in python libraries were utilised to enable additional functionality within the application.
-##### math ???

 ##### time
 The time library was imported to utilise the time.sleep functionality.
 This enabled me to incorporate specific time delays within the program which adds to the player experience by simulating the time between the player's answer and the computers response.
 Whilst only a small time delay occurs, I felt that it was a much better experience than the computer response appearing as soon as the user has pressed their answer key.
 ##### os
-The os library was imported to utilise the os.system and os.name functionality.
-This enabled me to add functionality to the terminal emulator which allowed me to clear the previous print statements.
+The os library was imported to enable me to add functionality to the terminal emulator which allowed me to clear the previous print statements.
 This provides a clearer and more structured experience for the user.
 ##### random
-The random library was imported to access a number of the built in methods of generating a random selection.
+The random library was imported to access the built in methods of generating a random selection for the quiz questions.
-##### string ???
+##### datetime
-.
+The datetime library was imported so that I could get the date and time of when the user committed their score to the worksheet.
+I thought this could be interesting in the future so that other users can see how long a high score has been there for.
+#### tabulate
+The tabulate library was imported so that I could exert some styling on the returned worksheet data and display it in a structured way to the user.
+#### gspread
+The gspread library was imported to enable reading and writing to a worksheet for the purpose of recording the high scores of users.
+Gspread was also used in sorting the worksheet data so that only the top ten results are returned to the user.
+I relied heavily on the [Gspread documentation]https://docs.gspread.org/_/downloads/en/v4.0.1/pdf/ in order to achieve what I needed.
+I could have imported another library like Pandas, but I felt it was unnecessary.

 ## Deployment

-The site was deployed via Heroku, and the live link can be found here - [Game]()
+The site was deployed via Heroku, and the live link can be found here - [Game](https://the-sims-4-real-estate-quiz.herokuapp.com/).

 The project was developed utilising a Code Institute provided template.